 Don't!
-That's for salads or desserts, not meat!
+That's only for salads or desserts!

 This is very nice cover work for Everett and Olga Webber's U.S. Civil War novel Bound Girl.
 The art is by Sam Cherry, one of the best.
 After a 1949 hardback debut the book came out as this Popular Library paperback in 1950.
 The bound girl of the novel is an indentured servant living on the Kansas-Missouri border who experiences both war and various romantic ups and downs.
 Possibly her love problems stem from bad manners.
 After all, who'd want to date someone who doesn't even know that a three prong fork isn't for meat courses?

 Ever watch a movie that really makes your skin crawl?

 The above poster was made to promote the Italian release of the sci-fi movie L'allucinante fine dell'umanità, which was originally made in Japan and called 昆虫大戦争, or Konchû daisensô.
 The chaotic Japanese poster appears just below.
 It's a mutant bug movie obviously, an angry bug movie, a swarming bug movie, a planes-crashing-because-of-bugs-ganging-up-on-jet-engines movie.
 Basically, these insects get into everything, including your sinus cavities.
 If you know the film at all, it's probably as War of the Insects or possibly Genocide, which were its two English titles.
 It is, amazingly, part of the Criterion DVD Collection, which consists of “important classic and contemporary films,” but we can't call it anything better than adequate.